-- a) Canvas sneakers, classic crocs (with holes) or any style open toe shoes - b) Sleeveless tops or cap sleeves unless covered with a warm up jacket; length of shirt must cover abdomen. - c) O.R. scrubs unless assigned to the O.R. - d) Sweat pants or jeans - e) Hooded sweatshirts with or without zippers a) Radiation badge and nametags must be worn at all times in the clinical setting
+- a.
+Canvas sneakers, classic crocs (with holes) or any style open toe shoes - b.
+Sleeveless tops or cap sleeves unless covered with a warm up jacket; length of shirtmust cover abdomen. - c.
+O.R. scrubs unless assigned to the O.R. - d.
+Sweat pants or jeans - e.
+Hooded sweatshirts with or without zippers

-2. Additional Requirements:
+Additional Requirements:

-- b) Lead markers will be purchased by students - c) Socks are required - d) Proper undergarments must be worn at all times
+- a.
+Radiation badge and nametags must be worn at all times in the clinical setting - b.
+Anatomic identification markers - c.
+Socks are required - d.
+Proper undergarments must be worn at all times

 Please note that the charges for these items are included in the student fee.
 This fee covers the initial purchase only, NOT replacement cost.
-In the event that a student needs to order a replacement of any of these items, the cost will be incurred by the student; inclusive of shipping costs.
+In the event that a student needs to order a replacement of anyof these items, the cost will be incurred by the student; inclusive of shipping costs.

-II.
-PERSONAL HYGIENE
+2. PERSONAL HYGIENE:

-- 1. Hair should be worn in good taste, out of the face, and if necessary, tied back to prevent it from coming in contact with patients. - 2.
-Deodorants and perfumes or colognes may be worn, however, the scent must be minimal and non-offensive. - 3.
+- a.
+Hair should be worn in good taste, out of the face, and if necessary, tied back to prevent itfrom coming in contact with patients. - b.
+Deodorants and perfumes or colognes may be worn, however, the scent must be minimal and non-offensive.

+- c.
 Jewelry may be worn, however, no hanging (long chains, bracelets, hoop or dangle earrings) jewelry will be permitted.
 Jewelry in visible piercings is limited to the ears only.
-Lip, nose, eye and tongue piercings are prohibited. - 4.
+Lip, nose, eye and tongue piercings are prohibited. - d.
 Fingernail length should not be excessive for patient comfort and safety.
-Artificial nails are prohibited. - 5.
+Artificial nails are prohibited. - e.
 Beards and/or mustaches must be neatly groomed.
-Those without beards or mustaches must be clean shaven daily. - 6.
+Those without beards or mustaches must be clean shaven daily. - f.
 Tattoos are required to be covered in some clinical facilities.
-As previously noted, the dress code policy of the clinical affiliate supersedes that of the Medical Imaging Program.
+As previously noted, the dresscode policy of the clinical affiliate supersedes that of the Medical Imaging Program.

-III.
-DISCIPLINARY ACTIONS
+3. DISCIPLINARY ACTIONS: